Before applying to volunteer please find an opportunity. Once you've selected an opportunity we'll return you to this page to apply as a volunteer.

 Volunteer to help the Bonham team keep the park looking great and offering programs to our visitors.
 Help is needed in every aspect of the park's operations; from maintaining the parks grounds and facilites to presenting interpretive programs on the park.
 Contact the park staff for details and any questions. *No Campsite Included

-Brazos Bend State Park is seeking energetic, friendly, outgoing park hosts to assist in all aspects of park opertations.
-Previous park host experience preferred, but not required.
+Brazos Bend State Park is seeking energetic, friendly, outgoing Park Hosts to assist in all aspects of park opertations.
+Previous Park Host experience preferred, but not required.
 Brazos Bend State Park is open to the visiting public year round.
-Park hosts should expect to work weekends and holidays.Hosts are a vital part of the park's operation.
-The main role of this position would be to assist park staff by providing quality customer service.
-As a park hosts, you will have the opportunity to meet new people and help visitors to have a memorable experience.
-Duties include fee collection, compsite checks, general cleaning of facilities, and grounds maintenance.
-In exchange for 25 hrs/week of work (per campsite) park hosts will be provided with a full hook-up campsite (Water/Sewer/Electric).Applicants must be a minimum of 18 years old.
-Criminal Background Checks are required for all persons living/staying in a host site.
-Park owned vehicles are available to park hosts for the performance of host duties.
-Current site availability ranges from Apr. to Oct.
-2019Please contact host coordinator Leslie McGuigan 979-553-5101, dial 0 or e-mail at: Leslie.McGuigan@tpwd.texas.gov
+Park Hosts should expect to work weekends and holidays.Hosts are a vital part of the park's operation.
+The main role of this position is to assist park staff by providing quality customer service.
+As a Park Host, you will have the opportunity to meet new people and help visitors have a memorable experience.
+Duties include fee collection, compsite checks, general facilities cleaning, and grounds maintenance.
+In exchange for 25 hrs/week of work (per campsite), Park Hosts will be provided with a full hook-up campsite (Water/Sewer/Electric).Applicants must be a minimum of 18 years old.
+Criminal background checks are required for all persons living/staying in a host site.
+Park owned vehicles are available to Park Hosts for the performance of Host duties.
+Current site availability ranges from April to September 2020.Please contact Host coordinator Leslie McGuigan 979-553-5101, dial 0 or e-mail at: Leslie.McGuigan@tpwd.texas.gov

 Program: Brazos Bend State Park

 Contact Person: Leslie McGuigan

 Contact Phone: (979) 553-5101 x0